 Water Power Spawns Radio Tower

 In 2005, veteran WJFF Radio Catskill volunteers, hydro operators, and dam crew members Kevin and Barbara Gref bought the dam and powerhouse from Malcolm Brown.
-Though legal restrictions prohibit Jeffersonville Hydroelectric from directly selling any power they produce to anyone but the radio station, they may sell excess power back to the NYSEG grid.

 How Much Power?

-The hydroelectric turbines at the base of the Jeff Dam have a 70 kilowatt capacity, which means at full capacity they can produce enough power for 20-25 homes.
+The hydroelectric turbines at the base of the Jeff Dam has a potential 70 kilowatt capacity, which means at full capacity they can produce enough power for 20-25 homes.
 This is considered a micro-hydro power facility according to US Department of Energy Standards, which categorizes as small all facilities producing between 0.1 and 30 megawatts of power.

 When Can Hydro Power Be Produced?